gabrielolvv/gabrielolvv/README.md

 My main stack includes Node.js, TypeScript, JavaScript, PHP, Laravel, C#, .NET, React and MySQL.
 I also work with REST APIs, spreadsheet processing, PDF extraction, web automation, Docker, AWS S3 and Git.

-I am currently improving my English and preparing for remote international opportunities where I can contribute to backend systems, automation workflows and reliable business applications.

 ## About Me

 - Graduated in Systems Analysis and Development.